posit-dev/bcorp-report/pbc-report.typ

 == Workers
 <workers>
-We have made significant strides in our Worker assessment category since 2019, with scores increasing by 50% or more in areas such as career development, engagement and satisfaction, and financial security for our employees.
-Investments in employee career development include in-house management training programs, tooling and education to support constructive feedback, and documentation of job levels, pay ranges, and career paths within our major functions.
+We have made significant strides in our Worker assessment category since 2019, with scores increasing by 50% or more in areas such as career development, engagement and satisfaction, and financial security for our employees. #colbreak() Investments in employee career development include in-house management training programs, tooling and education to support constructive feedback, and documentation of job levels, pay ranges, and career paths within our major functions.
 In 2021, we initiated an annual organizational health survey, which allows us to collect and respond to employee feedback.
 We have also augmented our benefits to include a "lifestyle savings account" (LSA) funded by Posit that each individual can choose to apply to home office, professional development, wellness, or financial health expenses as they see fit.
 All together, we are working to continuously improve the value offered to our workers as our company grows.

 ]
+#place(bottom, dy: 1.25in,
+  align(center,
+    image("assets/images/Conf-2023-Crowd.jpg",
+      width: 100% + 2.5in, fit: "cover")
+  )
+)
+])

 #back_page(repo: "https://github.com/posit-dev/bcorp-report/")[

 ]